denysdovhan/wtfjs/README.md

 1. We declare `x` with no value, so it's `undefined`.
 2. Then we pack the value of `x` into the object property `x`.
-3. Then we extract the value of `x` using destructuring and want to assign this value to the `y`.
-If the value is not defined, then we're gonna use `1` as the default value.
+3. Then we extract the value of `x` using destructuring and want to assign it to `y`.
+If the value is not defined, then we're going to use `1` as the default value.
 4. Return the value of `y`.

 * [Object initializer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) at MDN